 Are you brand new to Montessori, considering Montessori teacher training, or ready to learn more about the principles that guide the magic in a Montessori classroom?
 This 12-hour course introduces the history of Montessori education, foundational concepts in human development, the development of independence and responsibility, and key elements in preparing environments that support learning at all ages.
 It is offered at various times, formats, and locations throughout the year.
 Click here to learn more.

 MONTESSORI NORTHWEST OFFERS AMI MONTESSORI TEACHER TRAINING:

 After successful completion of all coursework, graduates receive the AMI diploma, which is recognized internationally as a standard of quality in Montessori teacher preparation.
-Students may also enroll in a cooperative program: Marylhurst University (for the Bachelor of Arts completion program) or Loyola University Maryland (for the Masters in Montessori Education program or Certificate of Advanced Study in Montessori Education [C.A.S.]).
+Students may also enroll in a cooperative program: Loyola University Maryland (for the Masters in Montessori Education program or Certificate of Advanced Study in Montessori Education [C.A.S.]).
+For students enrolled in the Spokane Summer Elementary training, Whitworth University offers a Master’s Degree with Emphasis in Montessori Education.
 Students receive credit towards these programs for work undertaken at MNW.